 To set up a Limited Liability Company (Besloten Vennootschap met Beperkte Aansprakelijkheid, BVBA) you need to be at least two people (private and legal persons may be shareholders) and have a minimum amount of capital; 18,500€.
 The shareholders each pay a fixed amount of money to the business in return for shares in the company and its liability is limited to the amount contributed.

-With this company form it is difficult for founding members to pass on their ownership to someone else, therefore be sure who you start this kind of business with!
+With this company type it is difficult for founding members to pass on their ownership to someone else, therefore be sure who you start this kind of business with!

 You also need to appoint one or more general managers to run the business, officially through the publication of Appendices to the Belgian Official Gazette (Staatsblatt).